Tax Preparation Help

 Children of Divorced or Separated Parents

-In most cases, because of the residency test (see item (3) under Tests To Be a Qualifying Child in Table 3, a child of divorced or separated parents will be a qualifying child of the custodial parent.
-However, if the child does not meet the requirements to be a qualifying child of either parent, the child may be a qualifying relative of one of the parents.
+A dependent is either a qualifying child or a qualifying relative.
+In most cases, because of the residency test (see item (3) under Tests To Be a Qualifying Child in Table 3), a child of divorced or separated parents will qualify as a dependent of the custodial parent under the rules for a qualifying child.
+However, the noncustodial parent may be able to claim the exemption for the child if the special rule (discussed next) applies.

 Special rule for divorced or separated parents.
 A child will be treated as the qualifying child or qualifying relative of his or her noncustodial parent if all of the following apply.